Borama Awdal, Somalia Travel Guide

 Mastering local transport takes a little preparation.
 These tips ensure smoother journeys.

-Minibuses may stop frequently to pick up and drop off passengers along their route.
+Minibuses may stop frequently to get and drop off passengers along their route.

-Three-wheeled rickshaws are good for quick, direct trips to specific points inside the city center.
+Three-wheeled rickshaws are good for quick, direct trips to specific points within the city center.

 Often quicker for short distances.